Trade fairs in Austria – a specialised trade fair location in the heart of Europe

 • Boot Tulln: Trade and consumer fair for boats and water sports

-• Int Gartenbaumesse: Consumer fair for horticulture, floristry and flower shows
+• Int.
+Gartenbaumesse: Consumer fair for horticulture, floristry and flower shows

 • Pool + Garden: Consumer fair for garden living, pools and wellness